Buddy of the Legion: Plot

-Our Hero is now the leader of a detachment of the Legion, marching through the Arabian Desert, singing "Arabia".
-After the musical number, we come to a fortress controlled by Amazons (as the flag above the building makes clear).
-Within, large women force smaller, captive Legion soldiers to do chores.
-One pushes a quern-stone and one washes laundry with water provided by a wheel turned by the efforts of a third man, who, for his lazy walking, is prodded by a projectile emitted by the hookah of the Amazon leader.
+In the daydream, Buddy imagines himself to be the leader of a detachment of the Legion marching through the Arabian Desert.
+At an Amazon-inhabited fortress, women force captive Legion soldiers to do hard labor work.
+One pushes a quern-stone and is whipped; one washes laundry with water provided by a wheel turned by the efforts of a third man, who, for his lazy walking, is shot into speeding up.
 One Amazon, looking through a spy-glass, sees the legionnaires, and announces their coming to the leader.
-The leader calls for an attractive genie woman.
-The genie travels, by magic carpet, into the path of the Legion.